 So, I didn't worry.
-I also didn't tell anyone either.
+I didn't tell anyone either.
 In fact, I was so mortified at the prospect of having a butt disease that I didn't even tell my parents.
 I told no one and lived with the reality and fear completely on my own.
 It wasn't until I ended up in the hospital for a week that I finally told my family and friends that I, indeed, did have ulcerative colitis.
-I made my parents swear not to tell my family or their friends.
+I made my parents swear not to tell my other family members or their friends.
 I mean, could you imagine?
 Everyone talking about my butt and feeling sorry for me.
 I wanted no part of that, so I made them promise they would continue to lie for me and cover up my hospital stays, which were becoming very frequent.
-I remember making up an elaborate vacation story about a tropical beach so that my grandparents wouldn't know that I was actually laid up in a hospital bed for yet another week.
+I even made up an elaborate vacation story about a tropical beach so that my grandparents wouldn't know I was actually laid up in a hospital bed for yet another week.

 As my ER visits increased and my hospital stays got longer, it was time to talk with my doctors about a more aggressive treatment.
 Up until this point, I had been on Asacol, but had a nasty reaction to it.
-And by nasty reaction, I mean a pericarditis which resulted in emergency surgery to drain the fluid around my heart.
+And by nasty reaction, I mean a pericarditis that resulted in emergency surgery to drain the fluid around my heart.
 I spent a week in the cardiac ICU recovering from that one.

 There was no hiding it anymore; I was sick.
 Really sick.
 And I needed to do something about it.

-Within a week of that original appointment, I called and scheduled the first of what would turn into four surgeries on the path to a jpouch.
+Within a week of that original appointment, I called and scheduled the first of what would turn into four surgeries on the path to a J-pouch.
 I had a lot of complications along the way, a lot of things go wrong that "shouldn't" have gone wrong, and there were a lot of tears.
-Oh man were there tears.
+Oh man, were there tears.
 But I wouldn't change anything.

-Along this path I have found people who have become my family and also helped to create support and education for others who are in similar situations with IBD or ostomies.
-I chronicled my journey on my own blog, BloodPoopTears.com and found blogging to be the ultimate catharsis.
-I was fortunate enough to meet other IBD bloggers and create very strong friendships with them.
-Friendships that later resulted in the creation of Girls With Guts, which is an organization that I founded to support women and children with IBD and ostomies.
+Along this path, I have found people who have become my family and also helped to create support and education for others who are in similar situations with inflammatory bowel disease (IBD) or ostomies.
+I chronicled my journey on my own blog, and I found blogging to be the ultimate catharsis.
+I was fortunate enough to meet other IBD bloggers and create very strong friendships with them — friendships that later resulted in the creation of Girls With Guts, an organization I founded to support women and children with IBD and ostomies.